May: Scottish government 'obsessed' with independence

 'Hard' Brexit

-The devolved Scottish government published a report in December set out ways for Scotland still to maintain its current position in the single market -- which guarantees the free movement of goods, services and people within the bloc -- even if the rest of the UK leaves.
+The devolved Scottish government published a report in December which set out ways for Scotland still to maintain its current position in the single market -- which guarantees the free movement of goods, services and people within the bloc -- even if the rest of the UK leaves.

 May indicated in a key speech in January that the UK government will pursue a "hard Brexit," leading to the UK withdrawing from the single market and European customs union.